Johor Military Forces: History

+Pre-independence (1886-1957)

 The JMF was established and raised in 1886 during the reign of the first Sultan of Modern Johor, Sultan Abu Bakar.
 Johor was the first and only Malay state (the Federated Malay States and the Unfederated Malay States) to have its modern military force.
 At the time there was no other Malay state with its own army.
 Its inception was based on the Anglo-Johor Treaty of 1885 signed by Sultan Abu Bakar and Queen Victoria in London, the United Kingdom to uphold peace and protect Johor including Singapore from outside threats then.
 On the basis of the treaty, Sultan Abu Bakar gave his support to the established of a British-controlled police force, namely Pasukan Setia Negeri ('Loyal State Force'), inside Johor.
 The Johore Constabulary Forces were then established by the Sultan to act as a backup for the British organised police and also to balance the authority given to them.
 It is later renamed to Timbalan Setia Negeri (TSN; 'Loyal State Deputy').

 Initially, the TSN was formed with only 60 Johorean Malays and led by Syed Mohammed Nong Yahya, who was a police officer in the British Police Force.
 They were tasked to protect the Sultan as bodyguards, and also to work together with the British Police Forces to enforces the law.
 In the same time, the Sultan also employed 20 Sikh soldiers led by Major Daud Sulaiman as the Istana ('Palace') Guard tasked to protect the royal palaces' surroundings.
 One year after its establishment, the Sultan upgraded the forces into a military force and changed its name into Angkatan Timbalan Setia Negeri (ATSN; 'Loyal State Deputy Forces').
 The Malays members were trained as infantry soldiers while the Sikhs as artillery gunners.
 An English army officer, Captain Newland was appointed as the Officer commanding (OC) of the unit.
 Even upgraded into a military unit, the ATSN still entrusted with the roles of protecting public safety and enforcing the law.
 Their job at this time is similar to the Gendarmerie.